40843245/CSharp/built-in package/System.Reflection/MethodInfo/tutorial guide/CH5 -- generic method.md

 Given the current generic method info,

 `GetGenericMethodDefinition` instance method will return the (non-generic) method definition.

+## CH5.3 -- get the type of arguments of a generic method or the type parameters of a generic method definition
+### `GetGenericArguments` instance method
+`GetGenericArguments` instance method will get the type of arguments of a generic method or the type parameters of a generic method definition.

+It will return `Type[]`.

+If there are no arguments of a generic method or the type parameters,

+it will return an empty array of `Type`.

 ## examples
 ### example 1